OfficeDev/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

   - There is no shared execution environment with the task pane.
   - It does not share the same session storage (the [Window.sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage) property) as the task pane.
 - The first page opened in the dialog box must be hosted in the same domain as the task pane, including protocol, subdomains, and port, if any.
-- The dialog box can send information back to the task pane by using the [messageParent](/javascript/api/office/office.ui#messageparent-message-) method, but this method can be called only from a page that is hosted in the same domain as the task pane, including protocol, subdomains, and port.
+- The dialog box can send information back to the task pane by using the [messageParent](/javascript/api/office/office.ui#messageparent-message-) method.
+(We recommend that this method be called only from a page that is hosted in the same domain as the task pane, including protocol, subdomains, and port.
+Otherwise, there are complications in how you call the method and process the message.
+For more information, see [Cross-domain messaging to the host runtime](dialog-api-in-office-add-ins.md#cross-domain-messaging-to-the-host-runtime).)

-When the dialog box is not an iframe (which is the default), it can open the login page of an identity provider.
+When the dialog box is not an iframe (which isn't by default), it can open the login page of an identity provider.
 As you'll see below, the characteristics of the Office dialog box have implications for how you use authentication or authorization libraries such as MSAL and Passport.

 > [!NOTE]
 > There is a way to configure the dialog box to open in a floating iframe: you simply pass the `displayInIframe: true` option in the call to `displayDialogAsync`.
 Do *not* do this when you are using the Office dialog API for login.